Haha it has to be relatively cheap. Maybe when I get a job I’ll be willing to spend more money…but probably not. :P

 Also, I try to make a list of things I want/need beforehand so I don’t get sidetracked and buy something I already have a million of.

-i don’t want to spend money unnecessarily so i think about what i could wear with the item and if i would actually wear it. also, how i would feel leaving the store without said item…price is important to consider too. as in, is it worth it?posted over 3 years ago
+i don’t want to spend money unnecessarily so i think about what i could wear with the item and if i would actually wear it. also, how i would feel leaving the store without said item…price is important to consider too. as in, is it worth it?posted about 4 years ago

 1. what different outfits can i incorporate it into